Scarborough Counselling & Psychotherapy Training Institute

 Psychodynamic Phase 2

-Hegel, Whitehead, Derrida, Systems Based and Post-Modernist Contextualism -
+Hegel, Derrida: Systems Based and Post-Modernist Contextualism -

 I discuss these two phases as one complex movement.
 There is great overlap between the two psychodynamic phases, which nevertheless differ deeply in emphasis.